On almost everywhere convergence of Malmquist-Takenaka series: Introduction

 where the first supremum is taken over polynomials of degree at most $d$.
 The case $d= 1$ is the classical Carleson operator.
 Its weak $L^2$ bounds were implicit in Carleson's paper \cite{Carleson} on almost everywhere convergence of the Fourier series, Hunt improved this to $L^p$ bounds, $1<p<\infty$.
 Alternative approaches appeared in Fefferman \cite{Fef}, Lacey and Thiele \cite{LT}.
 On the other hand, Stein and Wainger \cite{SW} proved the case $d \geq 2$ but restricted to polynomials without the linear term.
 Lie combined the two techniques in \cite{Lie1, Lie3} to prove the general $L^p$ bounds for $C_d$.
 Finally, Zorin-Kranich generalized the argument to higher dimensions and non-convolution Calderon-Zygmund kernels in \cite{Pav}.
 For a gentle introduction to Carleson's theorem and a discussion of the different approaches we refer to Demeter's paper \cite{Demeter}.

 In \trm{compactcase}, we first obtain the logarithmic dependence \e{logblowupp>2} for all exponents by using the techniques of the polynomial Carleson theorem for the small scales and a triangle inequality for the large scales.
 Then, for $p=2$ we are able to improve the estimate for the large scales using a $TT^*$ argument and the analyticity of Blaschke products.
 The bound \e{logblowupp>2} for $p>2$ follows by black-boxing sparse domination results for Carleson-type opeators such as Theorems 9.1 and 9.2 in \cite{Kar}.
 We refer to the bibliography of the latter for more references on sparse domination.
-It is also clear that \e{logblowupp<2} for $1< p <2$ is not sharp.
-Whether \e{logblowupp>2} is sharp we do not know.
+Whether \e{logblowupp<2} and \e{logblowupp>2} are sharp we do not know.

 \trm{nontangentialcase} is true for similar non-tangential approach regions to other points on the circle.
 Furthermore, if one takes the union of $k$ approach regions for $k$ distinct points at once, then it is possible to prove along the lines of \trm{nontangentialcase} that the $L^2$ norm of the operator \e{maxoperator} is bounded by $k$.
 If the boundary points for the approach regions are chosen to be equidistant, then the construction giving \e{logblowupcounterexample} also provides the lower bound $\sqrt{\log k}$.
 The sharp bound for this configuration is again unknown to us.
-It could also be interesting to consider approach regions to countably many points for various configurations for the countable set of points.
+It could also be interesting to consider approach regions to countably many points for various configurations.

 The paper is organized as follows.
 In Section 2, we generalize the polynomial Carleson theorem in a way to suit our setting.
 In Section 3, we establish some properties for partial sums of MT series and for Blaschke phases.
 In Section 4, we prove the upper bounds of \trm{compactcase} and in Section 5 we prove \trm{nontangentialcase}.
 In section 6, we construct a counterexample for the lower bound of \trm{compactcase}.
 Finally, in the Appendix, we discuss the invariance of the problem under conformal maps.